NDIS Appeals: External Review (updated 12 February 2024)

 What happens to my plan while I am waiting for my external review decision?

-As the above steps indicate, the AAT process may take some weeks or months.
+As the above steps indicate, the ART process may take months and in some cases, 1 to 2 years.
 While the process is in train, the original decision (as affirmed on internal review) remains in force and effect: section 100(7), NDIS Act.

 How Special Voices can help you with external review

-It can be daunting going through the AAT process alone and unrepresented!
+It can be daunting going through the ART process alone and unrepresented!